 9. Work Periods

-Authentic Montessori schools in PA and beyond will set their classroom lessons around uninterrupted work periods.
+Authentic Montessori schools in Philadelphia and beyond will set their classroom lessons around uninterrupted work periods.
 Depending on the children’s age, the work period is often between 2-3 hours long.
 Instead of breaking up periods into shorter clips, children have longer work periods so that they can concentrate on a single subject.
 This way, the children may focus on what they are learning and enjoy it more completely.
 During these periods, kids can also work at their own pace.

 10. Sensitive Periods